The Medical Debt Protection Act passes!

 - Hospitals must offer repayment plans to eligible patients.
 They cannot charge interest or fees on any debt incurred on or after the date of service by a patient who is eligible for free or reduced cost care.
 Further, hospitals must notify all patients with medical debt in writing about the availability of an installment payment plan for the debt.
 They cannot file lawsuits against patients to collect medical debt until 180 days after the initial bill was provided to the patient.

 HB 565 / SB 514 unanimously passed the House and Senate and is on its way to the Governor.
-With this legislation, Maryland has position itself to have one of the strongest medical debt laws in the country.
+With this legislation, Maryland has positioned itself to have one of the strongest medical debt laws in the country.
 Please take a moment to urge Governor Hogan to sign the bill here.
 Going forward, the PJC will advocate with the End Medical Debt Maryland coalition for additional safeguards to ensure that people can access healthcare without worrying about the cost.
 To learn more, check out End Medical Debt Maryland on Facebook and Twitter.

 A brief explanation of body attachment in Maryland: A creditor can ask a court to issue an order directing law enforcement or a sheriff to bring the debtor before the court to answer questions and explain themselves.
 This type of warrant is typically used for civil contempt, where an individual fails to show up for a hearing. https://ricelawmd.com/body-attachment-warrant-maryland/.